google/WebFundamentals/src/content/en/updates/2019/03/kv-storage.md

 </script>
 ```

-The key point in the above code is the URL `/path/to/kv-storage-polyfill.mjs`
+The key point in the above code is that the URL `/path/to/kv-storage-polyfill.mjs`
 is being mapped to _two_ different resources: `std:kv-storage` and then the
 original URL again, `/path/to/kv-storage-polyfill.mjs`.

 So when the browser encounters an import statement referencing that URL
 (`/path/to/kv-storage-polyfill.mjs`), it first tries to load `std:kv-storage`,
-and if it can't then it falls back to loading
+and if it can't, then it falls back to loading
 `/path/to/kv-storage-polyfill.mjs`.

 Again, the magic here is that the browser doesn't need to support import maps